Mogollon culture: Mimbres pottery

 Ceramics, especially bowls, produced in the Mimbres region are distinct in style and painted with geometric designs and representational images of animals, people, and cultural icons in black paint on a white background.
 Some of these images suggest familiarity and relationships with cultures in northern and central Mexico.
 The elaborate decoration suggests the Mimbres Mogollons enjoyed a rich ceremonial life.
 Early Mimbres black-on-white pottery, called Mimbres Style I (formerly "Boldface Black-on-White"), is primarily characterized by bold geometric designs, although some early examples feature human and animal figures.

 Both geometric and figurative designs grew increasingly sophisticated and diverse over time.
 Classic Mimbres Black-on-White pottery (Style III) is characterized by elaborate geometric designs, refined brushwork, including very fine linework, and may include figures of one or more animals, humans, or other images bounded either by simple rim bands or by geometric decoration.
 Bird figures are common on Mimbres pots, including images such as turkeys feeding on insects and a man trapping birds in a garden.
 Fish figures are also depicted on Mimbres pottery, and some are marine species typically found in the Gulf of California.

 Mimbres bowls are often found associated with burials, typically with a hole punched out of the center, known as kill holes.
 Bowls with kill holes have been commonly found covering the face of the interred person.
 However, archaeological evidence suggests that most potteries were not buried with the dead.
 Wear marks on the insides of bowls show they were actually used, not just produced as burial items.
-The distinctive style, which includes "diamond-shaped eyes and receding chins for human figures", created demand on the black market beginning in the 1960s, and vandalism and looting of gravesite took pace and has continued into the present day.
+The distinctive style, which includes "diamond-shaped eyes and receding chins for human figures", created demand on the black market beginning in the 1960s.
+Vandalism and looting of grave-sites took place and has continued into the present day.

 Mimbres pottery is so distinctive that until fairly recently, the end of its production around 1130 to 1150 was equated with the "disappearance" of the people who made it.
 More recent research indicates that substantial depopulation did occur in the Mimbres Valley, but some remnant populations persisted there.
 Both there and in surrounding areas, people changed their pottery styles to more closely resemble those of neighboring culture areas, and dispersed into other residential sites with different types of architecture.